dev-javascript/string-to-react-component/example/stories/using-react-hooks/README.md

-Your imported object including `useState`, `useEffect`, `useRef` and ... are not accessible inside the string code but you can get them from `React` object ( by default `React` object is emmbed into your string code ) or pass them as the `data` prop
+The code inside the string has access to the `React` object and for using `useState`, `useEffect`, `useRef` and ... you should get them from `React` object or pass them as `data` prop to the component

 ```jsx
 import {useState} from 'react';